 Should the defendant establish all these facts, then they have not violated the spousal battery law.

 A defendant could not be sentenced for spousal battery if they didn't touch their intimate partner willfully or on purpose.
 In other words, it was an accident.
 To assert this legal defense, you need to prove that you acted without criminal intent or culpable negligence.

 It is common for people to be accused of spousal battery.
-More often than not, the accusations stem from the desire for vengeance, anger, or jealousy.
+More often than not, the accusations stem from anger, jealousy, or the desire for vengeance.
 If you are wrongly accused, you might feel helpless.
-Fortunately, your competent domestic battery defense lawyer has experienced a similar situation before.
-So, he/she knows which issues to pay attention to as well as proof to obtain to ensure the reality is exposed.
+Fortunately, your competent domestic battery defense lawyer has experience with prior similar situations.
+So, he/she knows which issues to pay attention to as well as what proof to obtain to ensure the reality is exposed.